priiduneemre/tdgenie/README.md

 Features:
 * Very lightweight - no additional dependencies required
 * Respectable range of options & modability
-* Uses the "_Fluent interface_" approach - code is easy to read and write
+* Uses the _Fluent interface_ approach - code is easy to read and write

 Perfect for testing Java webapps &amp; various databases.
 The generated data is returned as Java collections stored in RAM: